 Look for your browser’s dropdown menu in the navigation bar.
 You should see a button like “Settings” or “History,” which will navigate you to your browser history clearout options.
 Select the data you want to remove, then choose the “Clear history” option.

 Open your Chrome app.
-If your navigation bar is at the top of your screen, tap More (the three stacked dots) > History.
+If your navigation bar is at the top of your screen, select More (the three stacked dots) > History.
 If your address bar is at the bottom, swipe up on the address bar and tap History.
-From there, tap Clear browsing data.
+From there, choose Clear browsing data.
 You can then select how much history you want to delete, or select All time to clear everything.
 Check Browsing history and untick anything you don’t want to delete, then tap Clear data.